 Grand Sheik Tracy Tolzmann of the Block-Heads tent of Minneapolis has been in touch with some amazing news.
-(Please Note: This Blog was updated on 24 April and again on 20 June 2020)
+(Please Note: This Blog was updated on 24 April, on 20 June 2020 and again on 16 July 2020!)

 He confirms that “…there’s big news on the Laurel & Hardy front!
 A new DVD and Blu Ray will be released on the 130th anniversary of Stan Laurel’s birth – June 16th – comprised of 19 newly-restored comedies and hours of bonus materials!”